About Zebra Drums

 Free floating system (toms & bassdrum)

 This system is built not only with practicality but also aesthetics in mind.
 The sleek design looks both modern and vintage.
 No unnecessary hardware is blocking the shell from view.
-Every lug stays in the upright position when the drum is unscrewed, so that the shell can be easily removed.
+Every lug stays in the upright position when the top hoop is unscrewed, so that the shell can be easily removed.
 Replacing the heads is a breeze!
 Every tom or bass drum can be tuned by just tuning the batter head.
 This way tuning the drum takes far less time and you get a much clearer sound, true sound!
 Everything can be tuned from your seating position.
 If you desire different tuning between the batter head and resonance head you can use heads with different thicknesses to achieve this.

 Every lug is made to my own design in the Zebra Drums workshop.
 The bass drum claw and the bass drum spur plate is precision cut by a laser cutting machine.